susanyang17/doc/dev-ref/Spreadsheet_App.md

 ## Repository Root

+Cloud Drive is the folder where your files are uploaded to.
+Keikai Demo App will read Excel files from this folder.
-You can assign your own folder as the drive storage via system property.
+You can specify the path/folder via system property.

 ``` xml
 zssapp.repository.root
 ```

-For example, in Tomcat server, we can assign the following value into TOMCAT\_HOME/conf/catalina.properties.
-In this case, Cloud Drive folder will be changed into C:\\zssapp\\books.
+For example, in a Tomcat server, we can assign the following value into TOMCAT\_HOME/conf/catalina.properties.
+In this case, Cloud Drive folder will be changed to C:\\zssapp\\books.

 ``` xml
 zssapp.repository.root=C:\\zssapp\\books